Eric Swartz, Assistant Professor of Communication Sciences and Disorders

-Dr. Swartz is an Assistant Professor in the Communication Sciences and Disorders Program at Texas A&M University – Kingsville (TAMUK).
+Dr. Swartz is an Assistant Professor in the Communication Sciences and Disorders Program at Texas A&M University – Kingsville (TAMUK) and the current Graduate Coordinator.
 He teaches undergraduate and graduate courses, supervises clinic, and conducts research.
 His research interests revolve around the experiences of people who stutter, specifically effective coping and acceptance of stuttering.

 Dr. Swartz is a person who stutters and he has a passion for working with people who stutter.
 He is a clinical supervisor at TAMUK’s speech and hearing clinic.
 He has attended and organized several seminars on stuttering.
 During his doctoral program, Dr. Swartz was a clinical supervisor at the Intensive Stuttering Program for Adolescents and Adults at Bowling Green State University.
 He is also a clinical supervisor at the Comprehensive Stuttering Therapy Program for Adults (CSTP-A) at Texas State University – San Marcos.